Private Resort

 Private Resort is a 1985 American adventure comedy film directed by George Bowers, and written by Gordon Mitchell, Ken Segall and Alan Wenkus.
-The film starred Rob Morrow, Johnny Depp, Hector Elizondo, Dody Goodman, Tony Azito, and Leslie Easterbrook.
+The film starred Rob Morrow, Johnny Depp, Emily Longstreth, Hector Elizondo, Dody Goodman, Tony Azito and Leslie Easterbrook.

 Private Resort was the third in a series of comic teen sex romps from producer R. Ben Efraim, each of which had the word Private in the title.
 The previous two films were Private Lessons and Private School.

 Plot

-Johnny Depp and Rob Morrow star as Jack and Ben, respectively, college buddies at a posh Miami resort where they are weekend guests.
-The Maestro (Hector Elizondo), a jewel thief pursuing the diamond necklace of society woman Amanda Rawlings (Dody Goodman).
+Jack Marshall and Ben are college buddies at a posh Miami resort where they are weekend guests.
+The Maestro, a jewel thief, is pursuing the diamond necklace of society woman Amanda Rawlings.
 When they accidentally run afoul of the Maestro, Jack and Ben suddenly have their hands full.